 Pro bono work is an important and rewarding part of our profession.
 As a firm, we are proud of and support the work our lawyers do on behalf of those in need.

-Irell & Manella is a signatory to the American Bar Association's Pro Bono Challenge, reinforcing our firm-wide commitment to provide pro bono legal services to low-income and disadvantaged individuals and families as well as nonprofit groups.
+Irell & Manella is a signatory to the Pro Bono Institute's Law Firm Pro Bono Challenge®, reinforcing our firm-wide commitment to provide pro bono legal services to low-income and disadvantaged individuals and families as well as nonprofit groups.
 For additional information about the Pro Bono Challenge, please click here.

 “Irell associates receive full billable credit for pro bono hours.
 We take on new pro bono matters each month and provide them with the same level of excellence – the same level of attention, dedication and creativity – as we do for our paying clients.” – Michael Ermer, Irell & Manella Pro Bono Chair